playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-scoreboards/index.md

 The data packs built in this series can be found in the [unicorn-utterances/mc-datapacks-tutorial](https://github.com/unicorn-utterances/mc-datapacks-tutorial/tree/main/3-scoreboards) repository.
 Feel free to use it for reference as you read through these articles!

+Previously, this series has covered the structure of a data pack, conditional statements, and other command syntax.
+This article will build on top of that to cover scoreboards, which allows us to keep track of player information and store variables in our programs.

 # Storing scores

 In many data packs, you might find a need to store information that can't be directly accessed through an entity or another command.
 A common way to do this is through the use of *scoreboards,* which can store a table of numbers for each entity or player.
 These can be used to reference player statistics, such as the number of blocks mined, or keep track of arbitrary values in your code.